kiana-h/Stanford-Algorithms/README.md

 # Stanford-Algorithms
-Course 1: Algorithms Specialization: Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+Course 1: Algorithms Specialization_Divide and Conquer, Sorting and Searching, and Randomized Algorithms